Last Updated on August 26, 2020 by queenie mak

 4. Choose pieces that have multiple looks or purposes

-If it is possible, buy clothing that can create various looks or have numerous functions.
+Your minimalist travel clothes should create various looks or have numerous functions.

-I have a top where one side is a v-neck, and the other side is a round neck (see photo above).
+For example, I have a strappy top where one side is a v-neck, and the other side is a round neck (see photo above).
 It creates 2 different looks.
 And it is long enough where you can tuck in your pants or skirt or leave it out.
 Therefore, 1 tank top can create 4 different looks.

 And I also travel with a sarong, which I use as a swimsuit coverup, a skirt, and a scarf.
 Sometimes I might even use it as a towel to dry off or a beach towel for suntanning on the beach.

 5. Try not to bring anything in white

 There were a few times I brought a white t-shirt or white bra on my travels.
 But somewhere down the road, the pristine white t-shirt and bra were strained with all the dark colour dyes from my other pieces in my travel capsule wardrobe.

 Even though it is nice to have light colour pieces as part of your travel capsule wardrobe, but in reality, it is not practical for a travel wardrobe.

 If you can minimize to only one item or nothing at all.
 It is easier to do all your laundry together, i.e. not separate colours and whites in separate loads.